nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 - After all, we need a Systematic Effective Approach regarding both sense and nonsense toward Ultimate, Practical, Collective Efficiency (E.g.: our balanced body, earth's ecosystem, ultimate social welfare, and global peace)
 - Be aware and Reject False Beliefs without any Confidential Evidence or Experience, Not based on Casual Effect since Nonsense includes many of them and unwanted consequences.

+Wish we will find the proper for our lives.

+##### !!!
+This is based on my PERSONAL EXPLORATION not represent for the others !